The Graduate Application Process

 Although official scores are required, most departments will begin to review your application with self-reported scores, while they are waiting for the official scores to arrive.

 Some programs offer an option to waive the GRE requirement.
 A list of these programs can be found here.
+In addition, FSU is currently waiving standardized entrance exam score requirements for all Masters and Specialists programs excluding The College of Business.

 Applicants must submit an official transcript (in a sealed envelope) from each college and/or university attended to the Office of Graduate Admissions.
 Transfer credit posted on the records of other institutions is not accepted in lieu of transcripts from the original institutions.
 Official transcripts for these credits must also be submitted.
 Transcripts are considered official when they bear an official seal and signature and are sent from the issuing college or university directly to Florida State.
 FSU transcripts or official transcripts already on file will be obtained by the Office of Admissions.